kanisterio/kanister/design/kanister-kopia-integration.md

 #### Repository Server Lifecycle

-When a `RepositoryServer` resource is created, the `RepositoryController` controller responds by creating a `Pod`, `Service`, and a `NetworkPolicy` as mentioned above.
+When a `RepositoryServer` resource is created, the controller responds by creating a `Pod`, `Service`, and a `NetworkPolicy` as mentioned above.
 These resources are cleaned up when the `RepositoryServer` resource is deleted.

 #### Server-side Setup